GainorB/churchfindr/readme.md

 2. ~~Leave reviews in the app~~
 3. ~~Save visited churches to profile~~
 4. Text a user the address of the church they chose
+5. ~~Give each user unique searches, pretty much two users don't see what the other searched~~

 ### TECHNOLOGIES USED
 1. HTML/CSS/Javascript